 With three personas, you still can write a pretty tight message, but if you have more than three, the message’s intensity and effectiveness can lose quite a lot.

-Using Your Buyer Persona
+How to Use Your Buyer Persona

 One you have you buyer persona cleared up, you have to integrate it into your marketing process.
 One of the main purposes of using persona is to predict some financials.